KatarinaGacina/java/README.md

 ## First laboratory assigement:
-Implementation of resizable array-backed collection of objects (ArrayIndexedCollection) and an implementation of linked list-backed collection of objects (LinkedListIndexedCollection).
+Implementation of resizable array-backed collection of objects - ArrayIndexedCollection.java Implementation of linked list-backed collection of objects - LinkedListIndexedCollection.java Implementation of

 ## Second laboratory assigement:
 Improvements of previously implemented collections.
 Development of a simple language processor.

 ## Third laboratory assigement:
 Parametrization of previously implemented collections.
 Dictionary implementation.
 Implementation of a hash table with open addressing that allows storage of key-value pairs.